Direnv

 1. This ensures that every time your pixi.lock changes, direnv invokes the shell-hook again.

-2. This installs if needed, and activates the environment. direnv ensures that the environment is deactivated when you leave the directory.
+2. This installs the environment if needed, and activates it. direnv ensures that the environment is deactivated when you leave the directory.

 $ cd my-project